Madonna (name)

-Madonna (/məˈdɒnə/) is a name from the 16th century, originally used as a respectful form of address to an Italian woman.
-It comes from Old Italian phrase ma donna which means "my lady".
-It was later adopted as one of titles for Mary, mother of Jesus in Roman Catholic tradition in the 17th century.
+Madonna (/məˈdɒnə/) is a medieval name, originally used as a respectful form of address to an Italian woman.
+It comes from the Old Italian phrase ma donna which means "my lady".
+It was adopted as one of the titles for Mary, mother of Jesus in Roman Catholic tradition in the 17th century.
+Its usage has been present in Western Christian art and literature.

-According to various international observers, including linguists, the name has become prominently associated with American singer Madonna since the late twentieth century.
+In recent years, the name has also become associated in contemporary culture with American singer Madonna (full name: Madonna Louise Ciccone) since late twentieth century.
 She registered her name for trademark in the United States during the 1980s.
 Her trademark was also recognized internationally when she won a legal case in 2000 through the United Nations' arbitration at the World Intellectual Property Organization (WIPO).